mpv-player/mpv/DOCS/man/mpv.rst

         profile-desc="profile for .flv files"
         vf=flip

+        [media.no-video]
+        profile-desc="profile for no video track is selected" audio-client-name=mpvmusik

+        [media.video]
+        profile-desc="profile for a video track is selected" keep-open=yes

+        [media.no_audio]
+        profile-desc="profile for no audio track is selected"

+        [media.mono]
+        profile-desc="profile for audio track selected is mono" audio-channels=2

+        [media.stereo]
+        profile-desc="profile for audio track selected is stereo"

+        [media.surround]
+        profile-desc="profile for audio track selected have more then 2 channels"

 The profile name follows the schema ``type.name``, where type can be ``protocol`` for the input/output protocol in use (see ``--list-protocols``), and ``extension`` for the extension of the path of the currently played file (*not* the file format).

+The media profiles are loaded late after tracks are selected so some options may not work.

 This feature is very limited, and there are no other auto profiles.